 Connected Home Report

-More than 5,000 U.S. consumers, age 18 and older were surveyed in the second quarter of 2014.
-Streaming media player brand share survey results are calibrated to life-to-date unit sales from the NPD Retail Tracking Service.
+More than 5,000 U.S. consumers, age 18 and older were surveyed in the fourth quarter of 2014.
+Tablet ownership survey results were calibrated to life-to-date unit sales from the NPD Retail Tracking Service.